gap-packages/intpic/README.md

     gunzip intpic-<version>.tar.gz
     tar xf intpic-<version>.tar

-which will in each case unpack the code into a directory 'intpic' in the current directory.
+which will in each case unpack the code into a directory `intpic` in the current directory.
 We assume that the current directory is the directory /usr/local/lib/gap4r8/pkg/.

 Installation
 ------------

 You may have to start GAP with the -l option, for instance,

     gap -l "/usr/local/lib/gap4r8"

 Then try the following

     LoadPackage( "intpic" );

 Good luck!
 If the load has been successful the package banner will be shown.